SyncTwin: Fast Digital Twin Construction and Synchronization for Safe Robotic Manipulation: Method

 \subsection{Problem Formulation}

-We aim to enable safe robotic grasping in dynamic, partially observable real-world environments by maintaining a \textit{continuously synchronized digital twin}.
+We aim to enable safe robotic manipulation in dynamic, partially observable real-world environments by maintaining a \textit{continuously synchronized digital twin}.
 This problem can be decomposed into the following components:

-\textbf{Stage~I: Fast Digital Twin Construction.} The system receives a small set of RGB images $\{\mathbf{I}_i\}_{i=1}^{N}$ along with camera intrinsics $K$ and estimated extrinsics $\{\mathbf{T}_i^\text{world}\}_{i=1}^{N}$.
-The goal is to produce object-level, simulation-ready 3D assets $\mathbb{B}=\{\mathcal{X}_j, \mathcal{M}_j^{3D}\}$ from these images.
-The main challenge is that learning-based extrinsics contain unstable errors, causing mask–projection misalignment and table–object mixing in the reconstructed point cloud, which must be addressed to obtain clean object geometry.
+\textbf{Stage~I: Fast Digital Twin Construction.} Given a small set of RGB images $\{\mathbf{I}_i\}_{i=1}^{N}$ along with intrinsics $K$ and estimated extrinsics $\{\mathbf{T}_i^\text{world}\}_{i=1}^{N}$.
+Our goal is to generate object-level, simulation-ready 3D assets $\mathbb{B}=\{\mathcal{X}_j, \mathcal{M}_j^{3D}\}$ from these images.
+The main challenge is that learning-based extrinsics contain unstable errors, causing mask-projection misalignment and table-object mixing in the reconstructed point cloud, which must be addressed to obtain clean object geometry.

-\textbf{Stage~II: Online Digital Twin Synchronization.} During execution, the system receives streaming RGB-D frames and corresponding partial point clouds $\mathcal{X}_p$.
+\textbf{Stage~II: Online Digital Twin Synchronization.} During execution, the fixed calibrated camera receives streaming RGB-D frames and corresponding partial point clouds $\mathcal{X}_p$.
 The objective is to maintain accurate object poses $\mathbf{T}_j^\text{world}$ in the simulator by aligning $\mathcal{X}_p$ with their complete assets $\mathcal{X}_m \in \mathbb{B}$.
 This synchronized scene is streamed into Isaac Sim~\cite{mittal2023orbit}, where cuRobo’s MPC planner~\cite{sundaralingam2023curobo} produces short-horizon, collision-free trajectories $\mathbf{A}_{t:t+H} = \{\mathbf{a}_0,\ldots,\mathbf{a}_H\}$.
-The key challenge is robustly tracking objects under occlusion and partial observation, while ensuring that the object poses and geometries can be accurately updated into the simulator to enable safe real-to-sim-to-real planning.
+The key challenge is robustly tracking objects under occlusion and partial observation, while ensuring that the object poses and geometries can be accurately updated into the simulator to enable safe real-to-sim-to-real planning and execution.